 JJ did a fantastic job cutting both the slits (stopping just before she got to the edge) and the strips of paper with only nominal help.
 The weaving itself was a bit trickier.
 (Note to self: I think she would really like some more weaving practise, so perhaps investigate making a basic loom…)

 And here is her finished Easter Egg display up on our front window.
-(According to JJ, its function is to let the Easter Bunny know that he should stop at our place…)
+(According to JJ, it’s function is to let the Easter Bunny know to stop at our place…)